l2beat/l2beat/packages/backend/discovery/shared-zk-stack/ethereum/diffHistory.md

 ## Description

-Ownership of the four shared ZK stack contracts and their ProxyAdmin has been fully transfered to the ProtocolUpgradeHandler.
+Ownership of the four shared ZK stack contracts and their ProxyAdmin has been fully transferred to the ProtocolUpgradeHandler.

 ## Watched changes